 - Concurrent MQTT and MQTTS operation which can be separate or allow messages between the two. - Feature to expire session states after a period when not connected. - Feature to expire retained messages after a period when not connected.
-Very useful if you use MQTT to provision and reconfigure devices as otherwise old retained messages can linger forever. - Not yet, but MQTT/MQTTS client with option to relay/aggregate clients to an external server. - Integration with internal FireBrick features (see below).
+Very useful if you use MQTT to provision and reconfigure devices as otherwise old retained messages can linger forever. - Not yet, but MQTT/MQTTS client with option to relay/aggregate clients to an external server. - Integration with internal FireBrick features (see below). - Allows weaker ciphers (RSA negotiation rather the DH) as common on ESP8266 TLS builds (can be disabled). - Mapping one message to another.
+Matching topic using + and # in the same way as subscriptions match, and matching payloads using ? and pattern matching.
+The new topic and payload can be set.
+Allows multiple matches for one message to create more than one new message.

 12.3.
-Integration with FireBrick opperations
+Integration with FireBrick operations